MATHS 1013 - Mathematics IM

 - demonstrated through appropriate and relevant assessment

-Required ResourcesA set of Outline Lecture Notes should be purchased from the Online Shop and picked up from the Image and Copy centre, Level 1 in the Hughes Building.
-Alternatively these will be available as a pdf on the MyUni site for this course.
+Required ResourcesA set of Outline Lecture Notes will be available as a PDF on the MyUni site for this course.
 These notes will be used during lectures.
 (More specific details will be provided on MyUni.)

 There are no required textbooks for this course.

-This course uses MyUni extensively and exclusively for providing electronic resources, such as lecture notes, assignment and tutorial questions, and worked solutions.
+This course uses MyUni extensively and exclusively for providing electronic resources, such as lecture notes and videos, assignment and tutorial questions, and worked solutions.
 Students should make appropriate use of these resources.
 MyUni can be accessed here: https://myuni.adelaide.edu.au/

-This course also makes use of online assessment software for mathematics called Maple TA, which we use to provide students with instantaneous formative feedback.
-Further details about using Maple TA will be provided on MyUni.
+This course also makes use of online assessment software for mathematics called Mobius, which we use to provide students with instantaneous formative feedback.
+Further details about using Mobius will be provided on MyUni.

 Students are also reminded that they need to check their University email on a daily basis.
 Sometimes important and time-critical information might be sent by email and students are expected to have read it.
 Any problems with accessing or managing student email accounts should be directed to Technology Services.